New York (NY) Lottery Results & Winning Numbers

 Are New York lottery rules different if you play online?

 The New York Lottery doesn’t allow its players to purchase tickets and play lottery games online.
-If you want to participate in this state’s lottery games, you must buy a ticket at the authorized local retailer.
+If you want to participate in this state’s lottery games, you must buy a ticket at an authorized local retailer.

 How do I know lotteries listed on Lottery Critic are legitimate?